 - Attend a social meeting.
 Are you interested in reading?
 Then visit a book club.
 Do you like to cook?
 Go to a cooking master-class.
 Be creative.
 Remember.
 Your baby needs a happy mama!

-- Subscribe for a language class.
+- Subscribe to a language class.
 When you can’t do anything but care for the baby, you feel like your brain starts to lose it.
-You need to encourage your brain activity an learning a new language is the best to opt for.
+You need to encourage your brain activity and learning a new language is the best to opt for.
 Here’s an example from my experience.
-I am a teacher of English and I have a student in my class who always comes with her 2-month-old baby because she wants to invest in her education and keep engaging her brain to work hard, bypassing the fact that she has just became a mom.
+I am a teacher of English and I have a student in my class who always comes with her 2-month-old baby because she wants to invest in her education and keep engaging her brain to work hard, bypassing the fact that she has just become a mom.